roelmagdaleno/like-post-block/readme.txt

 = Can I save the user's IP address to prevent multiple likes? =

 Yes, you can save the user's IP address to prevent multiple likes.
 This action happens automatically.

+= Can the user likes comments? =

+No, the user can only like posts, pages and custom post types.

 == Screenshots ==